RichiH/vcsh/doc/INSTALL.md

 # Installing from Source

-First you'll want a copy of the source code.
+First you’ll want a copy of the source code.
 The easiest to use place to get this is the [latest release](https://github.com/RichiH/vcsh/releases/latest) posted on GitHub.
 The souree distribution will have a name such as `vcsh-2.0.0.tar.xz`.
-Note under each release GitHub also shows a "Source code" link that will download a snapshot of the repository; this is **not** the file you want (unless you want to jump through extra hoops).
+Note under each release GitHub also show two “Source code” links that will download a snapshot of the repository; this is **not** the file you want (unless you want to jump through extra hoops).
-The official source release packages are the ones you want.
+The official source release packages with the release version in the file names are the ones you want.

 Alternatively you may `git clone` the source repository.
 Note than some extra tooling will be required over using the regular source releases.